hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 following three runes inscribed on it:

-Rune of Spell Eating: The Hero wearing this armor is immune to all spells.
+Rune of Spell Eating: The Hero wearing this armour is immune to all spells.

 Rune of Passage: The Hero can move through solid objects, like walls (this does not however mean that they can